mariomuratori/simplepage/README.md

 # SimplePage
-A simple page created with HTML, CSS and Vanilla JavaScript
+A simple page created with HTML, CSS and Vanilla JavaScript.
 by: Mario Muratori